Vision-Based Mobile App GUI Testing: A Survey: Automated GUI Testing

 In addition, since the recording and replaying technology is usually implemented through black box technology, it is more inclined to observe and simulate the appearance and behavior of the user interface, so it is more dependent on the visual information of the GUI.
-Through visual analysis, the interaction between the user and the application interface can be captured, including button clicks, text input, and the display and hiding of interface elements.
-In recent years, machine learning and deep learning techniques have begun to be applied to mobile application test recording and playback to help automatically generate test scripts, optimize test cases, and detect potential problems.
+Through visual analysis, the interaction between users and apps can be captured, including button clicks, text input, and the display and hiding of interface elements.
+In recent years, machine learning and deep learning techniques have begun to be applied to mobile app test recording and playback to help automatically generate test scripts, optimize test cases, and detect potential problems.
 These technologies can enhance the effectiveness and efficiency of GUI testing, reduce testing workload, and extract information from a visual perspective as supplementary text information.
 An image-driven cross-platform test script record \& replay approach, LIRAT \cite{yu2021layout}, is proposed, addressing cross-platform record \& replay for test scripts.
-LIRAT records screenshots and analyzes layouts of widgets, and it uses image understanding techniques to locate the target widgets during replay, supporting cross-device and cross-platform replay of test scripts.
 V2S \cite{bernal2020translating} is introduced primarily through CV techniques like object detection and image classification, effectively identifying and classifying user behaviors in screen record video frames, thereby converting them into replayable test scenarios.
 GIFdroid \cite{feng2022gifdroid} is a lightweight approach that automatically replays execution traces from visual error reports.
-GIFdroid extracts keyframes from records using image processing techniques, maps them to states in the GUI transition graph, and generates execution traces of these states to trigger the identified vulnerability.

 The development of mobile app GUI test record \& replay technology also reflects the progress of mobile technology and evolving testing requirements.
 These advancements help improve the quality, performance, and user experience of mobile apps, providing developers and testers with more tools and resources to ensure correct app behavior in various situations.
 As mobile technology continues to evolve, these record \& replay approaches continue to evolve to meet new challenges and opportunities.